February 1, 2019

 Each week we will comb through the web and find the most interesting early childhood reads.

-High quality child care comes on top in this new study about effective early learning!
+High-quality child care comes on top in this new study about effective early learning!
 The study found that child care programs with strong organizational structures have more effective early-childhood education.
 Researchers also learned that exceptional administrators and teachers that collaborate with each other play a big role in why these programs performed better.

 Next time someone tells you you will spoil your baby for holding them too much, you can show them the science.
 A new study from the University of Oxford and Liverpool John Moores University looked at babies as they had blood drawn from their heels.
-Half of the babies were stroked with a soft brush prior to having the blood drawn, and as a result, showed 40% less pain activity in their brain that the other half of the babies who received no tactile comfort.
+Half of the babies were stroked with a soft brush prior to having the blood drawn, and as a result, showed 40% less pain activity in their brain than the other half of the babies who received no tactile comfort.

 The startling toll on children who witness domestic violence is just now being understood — via USA Today